-West Lakes Dentistry in Chaska is accepting new patients!
+West Lakes Dentistry in Mound and Chaska are accepting new patients!
 Be sure to arrive 15 minutes early to your appointment and remember to bring your insurance card.
 There will be a few forms waiting for you to fill out when you arrive.
 Or, you can save time by downloading the forms beforehand which can be located here!

 When it comes to your care, West Lakes Dentistry accepts a range of insurance plans.
 If you don’t have insurance, it’s still extremely important to come in to avoid future complications.
 We will work with you to make sure you receive the care that you need.
 Remember, dental damage and emergencies do not resolve on their own!